Modification of Contract: Everything You Need to Know

 It's easier to modify a contract before signing, so don't be afraid to negotiate your original contract terms.
 If any party has already begun performing their duties as outlined in the contract, it can be difficult to adjust the contract.
 In this case, be prepared to present your arguments for modifying the contract.

 If you need help renegotiating a modification of contract, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.